aibi00/growbox/README.md

 Temperatur measurement is ready to program.

 # large pump
-A large pump will keep the plants wet with nutritious water, but the Raspberry Pi can't drive the pump so i need a small circuit with a relay, a transistor and a free-wheeling diode.
+A large pump will keep the plants wet with nutritious water, but the Raspberry Pi can't drive the pump so a small circuit with a relay, a transistor and a free-wheeling diode is needed.
 The relay that is used is the 40.52.
 When you start the grow box, you have to enter two intervals on the website.
 First interval is the time how long you want to water the plants and the second one is the time between watering.

 # small pumps
 In the grow box will be four small tanks with pumps in it.
 In the first tank will be normal water to fill up the large tank.
 One small tanks will be filled with a pH-value rising liquid and the other one will be filled with a pH-value sinking liquid.
 The acidity will be measured by a special pH-sensor.
 In the fourth tank will be the nutritious solution for the plants.
 All tanks are equipped with swim-switches.
 A notification will be shown on the website if one switch report not enough liquid.
 Every pump has its own logic.
 But every pump will only be active, when the large pump is off.
 All small pumps are running on 12V.
 To control them a LM293D will be used.
 Its a simple motor driver.
 At the end of the documentation you can find a link to the L293D.

 # swim switches
-In total there will be six switches to check fluid level.
+In total there will be two switches to check fluid level.
+On the website will be an alarm shown to fill in some water.

 # website
 The website is running on the raspberry pi and it will show some data in graphs like the temperature, pH-value, nutrient solution.
 The user can switch manually switch on or off the large pump and leds.
 But after 10min the pump and leds will return to the automatic mode.
 On the website the user can enter the intervals for the pump and the brightness for the plants.
 A camera will take every 30mins a photo and at the end of the growing process the photos will be edited together to a time-lapse-video.